Puerto Ricans in trouble? La Borinqueña to the rescue.

 MJ: How does La Borinqueña fit into all of this?

 EM: I think I took a bold move to create a character, a black Latina character, a woman, and create her to be patriotic.
-It was in this midst of negative buzz around the island with the debt crisis, with the [zika] health crisis.
+It was in this midst of negative buzz around the island with the debt crisis, with the [Zika] health crisis.
 [I created] a patriotic hero that tries to offset that.

 MJ: Many superheroes flop.
 What are your hopes and expectations for La Borinqueña?